Guildhall Library: Holdings

 The local history collections are not restricted to London but cover the whole of the British Isles.
-In addition to complete sets of the Victoria County History of England volumes and Nikolaus Pevsner's Buildings of England, the library holds a collection of county, town and village histories, and also holds journals and other publications of many local history and archaeological societies.
+In addition to complete sets of the Victoria County History of England volumes and the Pevsner Architectural Guides, the library holds a collection of county, town and village histories, and also holds journals and other publications of many local history and archaeological societies.
 The combination of the libraries of the Antiquarian Horological Society, the Clockmakers' Company and the Corporation's own holdings means the Guildhall offers a horological reference collection of international standing.